ChibiOS/ChibiOS/testhal/STM32/IRQ_STORM/readme.txt

 ** The Demo **

-The application demonstrates the use of the STM32 GPT driver.
+The application demonstrates the use of the STM32 GPT, PAL and Serial drivers in order to implement a system stress demo.

 ** Build Procedure **